svenadlung/strapi-docker/README.md

+# Strapi docker boilerplate using MongoDB

-# Install
+### Install

+First start takes some time to initialize, take a cup of ☕️ and relax.

-docker-compose up -d
+- docker-compose up